-Our journey through Iraqi Kurdistan begins in the capital, Erbil.
-We will walk through the central square and visit the Jalil Hayat Mosque; we will enter the citadel of Erbil with its history of over 7000 years and will wander through the labyrinth of the central bazaar, one of the largest in the Middle East.
-We will do many other things in this almost unknown to us but very colourful city.
+Our journey through Iraqi Kurdistan begins in the capital city of Erbil.
+We will explore the city's central square and visit the Jalil Hayat Mosque.
+Then, we will enter the citadel of Erbil, which has a history of over 7000 years.
+We will wander through the labyrinth of the central bazaar, one of the largest in the Middle East, and do many other things in this colourful but almost unknown city.

-Next, we will head off to St. Matthew's Monastery, located on the former front line of areas controlled by the Islamic State.
+The next day, we will head off to St. Matthew's Monastery, located on the former front line of areas controlled by the Islamic State.
 We will spend more time in the Yazidi village of Lalish with its unique temple.
-We will also stop at Khinnis, an Assyrian archaeological site notable for its rock reliefs, built by king Sennacherib around 690 BC.
-The most impressive sight of today will be the Rabban Hermizd Chaldean Monastery, after which we will end the day with an unforgettable sunset over the Tigris River.
+We will also stop at Khinnis, an Assyrian archaeological site notable for its rock reliefs, built by King Sennacherib around 690 BC.
+The most impressive sight of the day will be the Rabban Hermizd Chaldean Monastery, followed by an unforgettable sunset over the Tigris River.

-We will continue to the city of Dohuk with its markets, the Dohuk Dam, Blackstone Cave and one of Saddam's summer palaces.
-We will also stop at Inishke Cave, which has been converted into a restaurant today.
-We will end the day in the ancient city of Amedi, where we will taste the local tahini for which the town is famous.
+Continuing on, we will visit the city of Dohuk, where we will explore markets, the Dohuk Dam, Blackstone Cave, and one of Saddam's summer palaces.
+We will also stop at the Inishke Cave, which has been converted into a restaurant.
+Then, we will end the day in the ancient city of Amedi, where we will taste the local tahini for which the town is famous.

 Group: 7/8 people;

-Included in the Price: A tour leader; local guide/driver; transportation in a minibus along the route; 7 nights in good hotels in rooms for two persons with breakfast; transfers from/to the airport;
+Included in the Price: A tour leader, local guide/driver, transportation in a minibus along the route, 7 nights in good hotels in double occupancy rooms with breakfast included, and transfers to and from the airport.

-Not included in the Price: lunches and dinners (the food is not expensive); entrance tickets (about $15 total); travel insurance (if you don’t have, we will arrange one); Visa ($70; available at Erbil airport); personal expenses.
+Not Included in the Price: Lunches and dinners (although the food is not expensive), entrance tickets (totaling about $15), travel insurance (if you do not have it, we can arrange it for you), visa ($70, available at Erbil airport), and personal expenses.

 (1) Flights with Turkish Airlines

-Note: The group will travel from Sofia (Bulgaria) to Erbil via Istanbul (Turkey).
-We can arrange air tickets from your home country to Erbil via Istanbul so that we can meet at Istanbul airport, or we can offer another itinerary/air tickets.
-We can arrange a transfer to the hotel in Erbil if you are flying separately from the group.
-Please contact us for the available options.
+Note: The group will travel from Sofia, Bulgaria to Erbil via Istanbul, Turkey.
+We can arrange air tickets from your home country to Erbil via Istanbul so that we can meet at Istanbul airport.
+Alternatively, we can provide a different itinerary and air tickets.
+If you are flying separately from the group, we can arrange a transfer to the hotel in Erbil.
+Please contact us to discuss the available options.

 Departure: Sofia 21.15 - Istanbul 22.45; Istanbul 00.20 - Erbil (Iraqi Kurdistan) 02.45;

 Price: 610 €/person.
-At the time of booking, the Price may be slightly different.
+At the time of booking, the price may be different.

 Visa: Visa is issued at Erbil airport and costs $70.

-Early in the morning, we arrive at the airport in the administrative capital of Iraqi Kurdistan - the city of Erbil.
-Then transfer to the hotel and rest until about 10:00 am.
-After that, we will have breakfast and a city tour.
+We will arrive early in the morning at the airport in Erbil, the administrative capital of Iraqi Kurdistan.
+After transferring to the hotel and resting until around 10:00 am, we will have breakfast and begin our city tour.

-Historians claim that the city has been continuously inhabited since the 28th century BC, which makes it one of the oldest cities in the world (UNESCO).
-In the city, we will visit the central square, where locals gather to drink tea and socialize.
-This is where the essential part of the city's active social and cultural life takes place.
+Historians claim that Erbil has been continuously inhabited since the 28th century BC, making it one of the oldest cities in the world (UNESCO).
+During our tour, we will visit the central square, where locals gather to drink tea and socialize.
+This is the hub of the city's active social and cultural life.

-At Pank Resort, we will stop for the canyon's roller coaster with spectacular views.
-Then we will continue to the beautiful city of Rawanduz.
+At Pank Resort, we'll stop to experience the canyon's roller coaster with spectacular views.
+Then we'll continue to the beautiful city of Rawanduz.
 The name comes from Raun, a famous poet of the area, and Douz, meaning citadel or tower.
 Mountains surround the site, and it is truly picturesque.

-We continue our journey on the Hamilton road, passing a picturesque gorge.
-We will travel slowly to enjoy the stunning scenery and the sheer adventure of driving through this canyon.
-Construction of the road began in 1928 when the British took control of Iraq after the fall of the Ottoman Empire.
+We'll continue our journey on the Hamilton road, passing through a picturesque gorge.
+We'll take it slow to enjoy the stunning scenery and the sheer adventure of driving through this canyon.
+The road's construction began in 1928 when the British took control of Iraq after the fall of the Ottoman Empire.
 Archibald Hamilton was the chief engineer of the road, which was named after him.
 The road is not only a vital transport connection but also a significant engineering achievement.
 Archibald Hamilton wrote a book about it entitled "The Road through Kurdistan".

-Then we continue to Khanzad Castle, located on the road between Shaqlawa and Erbil.
-It was built during the Soran Emirate in the 16th century under the rule of Princess Khanzad and her brother Prince Suleiman Beg.
-The citadel is about 40 meters high, located on a small hill and is one of the well-preserved remnants in the area.
-It has its original shape and four round towers at each corner.
-In the evening, we return to the hotel in Erbil.
+We will make a brief stop at the Gali Ali Bag waterfalls, which are considered the highest waterfalls in the Middle East.
+After that, we will continue to Khanzad Castle, located on the road between Shaqlawa and Erbil.
+This castle was built during the Soran Emirate in the 16th century under the rule of Princess Khanzad and her brother Prince Suleiman Beg.
+The citadel, which is about 40 meters high and located on a small hill, is one of the well-preserved remnants in the area.
+It retains its original shape and has four round towers at each corner.
+In the evening, we will return to the hotel in Erbil.

 Day 3 St. Matthew's Monastery, the Yezidi village of Lalish, Hanis - the cradle of Kurdish civilization, Raban Hormiz Monastery, Dohuk.